leafac/leafac.com/prose/compiling-to-the-lambda-calculus/architecture.md

 - `match`: `?`, guards (`#:when`), ellipses (`...`)
 - There are multiple ways to encode.
 - Some tests will only pass much later in the article, because we need the later encodings.
+- It would have been possible to DRY the code, for example, on the binary operators.
+But we decided not to for simplicity.

 Inspectors
 ==========